 - Frequently running out of battery

-An important measure that you can adopt is to ensure that your Android device is protected by a security software.
+An important measure that you can adopt is to ensure that your Android device is protected by security software.
 With malware such as HummingBad Virus engulfing almost all Android devices, installing an anti-virus app should be on your to-do list.
 360 Security, Avast!
 Mobile Security, ESET Mobile Security & Antivirus, Avira Antivirus Security, AVL, etc. are considered to be the reigning security apps for your device.
 And, unlike, Kaspersky and Norton, these security apps come free of cost!

 Another step that you can take is to install apps from trusted sources such as Google Play.
-Should you install apps from ‘unknown sources’, then your Android device runs at a potential risk of either losing data or getting damaged.
-If case you still wish to install apps from other sources, then you can turn on “Scan device for security threats” under “verify apps” feature.
-Not only will this feature keep a tab on your device activity, but also stops or sends alerts in case of potential harm.
+Should you install apps from ‘unknown sources’, then your Android device runs at the potential risk of either losing data or getting damaged.
+If case you still wish to install apps from other sources, then you can turn on “Scan device for security threats” under the “verify apps” feature.
+Not only will this feature keep a tab on your device activity, but it also stops or sends alerts in case of potential harm.

 Yet another step is to create a backup of your device’s data.
-With your Android device on the go, backup becomes more of a necessity.
+With your Android device on the go, the backup becomes more of a necessity.
 And, you may not wish to find yourself in a state of despair not having backed up your important data.
 The easiest way is to create a backup on Google.
 All you have to do is go to the ‘settings’ section on your phone and find ‘Backup & Reset’ where you can back up your app data, Wi-Fi passwords, and preferences.
 This will be connected to your Google account; In case you re-install an app, you can automatically restore its backup settings and data.